Cerebral hemisphere: Hemisphere lateralization

 Broad generalizations are often made in popular psychology about certain functions (e.g. logic, creativity) being lateralized, that is, located in the right or left side of the brain.
 These claims are often inaccurate, as most brain functions are actually distributed across both hemispheres.
 Most scientific evidence for asymmetry relates to low-level perceptual functions rather than the higher-level functions popularly discussed (e.g. subconscious processing of grammar, not "logical thinking" in general).
 In addition to this lateralization of some functions, the low-level representations also tend to represent the contralateral side of the body.

 The best example of an established lateralization is that of Broca's and Wernicke's Areas (language) where both are often found exclusively on the left hemisphere.
 These areas frequently correspond to handedness however, meaning the localization of these areas is regularly found on the hemisphere opposite to the dominant hand.
 Function lateralization, such as semantics, intonation, accentuation, and prosody, has since been called into question and largely been found to have a neuronal basis in both hemispheres.

 Perceptual information is processed in both hemispheres, but is laterally partitioned: information from each side of the body is sent to the opposite hemisphere (visual information is partitioned somewhat differently, but still lateralized).
 Similarly, motor control signals sent out to the body also come from the hemisphere on the opposite side.
 Thus, hand preference (which hand someone prefers to use) is also related to hemisphere lateralization.

 In some aspects, the hemispheres are asymmetrical; the right side is slightly bigger.
 There are higher levels of the neurotransmitter norepinephrine on the right and higher levels of dopamine on the left.
+The right hemisphere is more sensitive to testosterone.
 There is more white matter (longer axons) on the right and more grey matter (cell bodies) on the left.

 Linear reasoning functions of language such as grammar and word production are often lateralized to the left hemisphere of the brain.
 In contrast, holistic reasoning functions of language such as intonation and emphasis are often lateralized to the right hemisphere of the brain.
 Other integrative functions such as intuitive or heuristic arithmetic, binaural sound localization, etc. seem to be more bilaterally controlled.